vippsas/vipps-order-management-api/IntroductionToOrderManagement.md

 # Introduction to Vipps Order Management
 Vipps Order Management enables you to communicate with your customers through the payment reciepts in the Vipps app.
 The purpose of doing this is to give your customers more convenience, better overview and a more compelling shopping experience when they use Vipps to pay for your products and services.
-Vipps Order management also enables you to draw customers back to your site.
+Vipps Order management also enables you to draw customers back to your website or app from links on the Vipps reciept view.

 ## Vipps Order Management capabilities
 Vipps Order Management currently has the following capabilities: